Data Apps

 Writing Back to Storage

-For writing data back to Keboola Connection Project Storage, use our Keboola Connection Storage Python Client.
-See Examples below for usage of the Keboola Storage Python Client.
+For writing data back to Keboola Project Storage, use our Keboola Storage Python Client.
+See the examples below for usage of the Keboola Storage Python Client.

 Deployment and App Management